 She took her DMA exams in 2009, and is proud to be a certified member of this organization.
-Stephanie was elected to the Carolina Dance Masters board in 2017.
-Miss Stephanie graduated Magna Cum Laude from Meredith College with a B.A. in English and a minor in Professional Communications.
+Miss Stephanie was elected to the Carolina Dance Masters board in 2017.
+She is also certified in Progressing Ballet Technique (PBT) and Acrobatic Arts.
+Miss Stephanie graduated from Meredith College with a B.A. in English and a minor in Professional Communications.

-School of Dance, and continued her dance training at Appalachian State University and University of North Carolina at Charlotte, where she graduated with a degree in dance.
+Instructor Amanda Staley began dancing at the age of three at Canipe School of Dance, and continued her dance training at Appalachian State University and University of North Carolina at Charlotte, where she graduated with a degree in dance.
 Miss Amanda and husband Michael live in Cornelius, NC.

 Instructor Maria Bailey has 20 years experience in dance and dance instruction.
 As a young dancer under Margie Canipe, Maria represented Wilkes, Surry and Yadkin counties as winner of the Tri-County Junior Miss pageant and participated in Junior Miss and Miss Dance of the Carolinas.

 Rachel spent several summers as a cast member at Horn in the West, an outdoor drama presented in Boone, NC.
-She was the director of DanCIS, a non-profit dance program offered through Communities in Schools.
+For several years, she was the director of DanCIS, a non-profit dance program offered through Communities in Schools.
 Rachel became a certified member of Dance Masters of America in 2017.